 How often have we heard the phrase, “He’s a dog.
 They eat things.
 Some even eat poop.”
 Why then, do we worry so much about dogs having a clean water and food bowl?
 There are many reasons for this practice.
 When a dog goes outside and licks or sniffs something on the ground, typically his... continue reading.

 Senior dogs are typically 7 to 8 years or older.
 As a general guideline slowly begin to reduce the amount of fat in your dog’s diet, since fat and other ingredients may potentially lead to pancreatitis or other conditions.
 Pancreatitis is a condition whereby the pancreas becomes inflamed and can lead to pain and discomfort... continue reading.

 There are many reasons why dogs eat their own feces.
 One is actually tied to the puppies before they are even born.
 Just as a pregnant woman might crave odd combinations of foods, so can a puppy be preprogrammed to be hungry before it is even born.
-Sometimes when the momma dog is still... continue reading.
+Sometimes when the momma dog is still pregnant,... continue reading.